nodeshift/nodeshift/README.md

 #### build.strategy
 Flag to change the build strategy used.
 Values can be Docker or Source.
 Defaults to Source

+#### useDeployment
+Flag to deploy the application using a Deployment instead of a DeploymentConfig.
+Defaults to false

 #### knative
 EXPERIMENTAL.
 Flag to deploy an application as a Knative Serving Service.
 Defaults to false Since this feature is experimental,  it is subject to change without a Major version release until it is fully stable.